Supporting creators through COVID-19

 - Creative Victoria has announced quick-response funding in the form of the Sustaining Creative Workers initiative.
-Apply now (closing 1 June).
+Applications are now closed.

 - I Lost My Gig is a platform for sharing stories of impact and offering tangible support.
 Visit the website.

 - The Inner West Council is listing sources of arts support on their website.
 Read more.

 - MEAA has collated some resources to assist its members.
 Read more.

 - The Office for the Arts has a comprehensive guide to COVID-19 for the cultural and creative sector.
 Read more.